 In 2016, we've launched the spin-off project Rotor DC.
 This is the place to buy salvaged building components.

 We are able to undertake interior design projects crafted around reclaimed elements.
 Merging design and construction allows us to develop projects as a bespoke answer to the client's needs.

 - Design assistance

-We can assist architects and building commissioners in providing guidance for missions such as identifying the reusable elements in an existing building (reuse assessment); scouting suitable reclaimed elements for a project; writing down bespoke specs for integrating reuse strategies; and design the projects so as to maximize the integration of reclaimed construction elements.
+We can assist design teams and building commissioners in providing guidance for missions such as: identifying the reusable elements in an existing building (reuse assessment); establishing reuse strategies, setting reuse targets and create evaluation tools; scouting suitable reclaimed elements; writing down bespoke specs for integrating reuse strategies; and design the projects so as to maximize the integration of reclaimed construction elements.

 Publications are an integral part of our work.
 These allow us to share our findings and experience more largely.

 Exhibitions are a format that allows us to deepen a specific theme that makes us curious.
 We usually carry out ourselves the research process, the curating and the scenography of the exhibitions.
 We often realize the installation as well.

 Research is central in all Rotor's projects.
 Yet, some projects are more specifically oriented towards the investigation of specific topics, such as sustainability, circularity and the material economy.
 If some of our research project are quite theoretical, others are more action-oriented.
 In every case, we rely on a strong empirical approach.

 We intervene in architecture, design, arts or engineering schools and universities, for periods varying from a 1-day lecture, a 1-week workshop or a 6-months studio.